scrapli/scrapli_replay/docs/more_scrapli/scrapli.md

-# scrapli
+# Scrapli

 [scrapli](https://github.com/carlmontanari/scrapli) ([docs](https://github.com/carlmontanari/scrapli)) is the
-"core" scrapli library which provides telnet and ssh connectivity to devices.
+"parent" scrapli library.
+Check it out if you need to connect to devices with telnet or ssh!